wp-plugins/terms-of-use-2/readme.txt

 2. Activate the plugin through the 'Plugins' menu in WordPress
 3. Go to the 'Settings' menu and select 'Terms of Use' to customize settings.
 4. Select either 'Show on Checked' or 'Hide on Checked' from the drop-down and check the boxes.
+5. Users can view the terms under the 'Dashboard' menu.

 WPMU:
 Same as above except go to the 'Site Admin' menu and select 'Terms of Use' to customize settings.
-Users can view the terms under the 'Tools' menu.

 == Screenshots ==